Julia-Wagner/PawfectMatch/README.md

 ## **Post CRUD**

 Full CRUD functionality is implemented for posts.
 Logged-in users can create posts and add a title, content and image to it.
-For the content I installed a WYSIWYG editor to allow more styling of the post.
+For the content, I installed a WYSIWYG editor to allow more styling of the post.
 I installed the package *dompurify* to render the content safely and avoid security risks.

 ![Create post](docs/screenshots/post_create_desktop.png)\
 *Create a post on a desktop*